Marilee J. Wheaton

 Wheaton holds a B.A. in mathematics and a B.A. in Spanish from California Lutheran University both magna cum laude.
 She earned an M.S. in systems engineering from the University of Southern California (USC) and is a graduate of the UCLA Anderson School Executive Program in Management.
 Wheaton is currently a Systems Engineering Research Center (SERC) Fellow, completing her PhD at USC in the Systems Architecting and Engineering Program.

 A member of INCOSE since 2002, she was selected as an INCOSE Fellow in 2009 for her contributions as a practitioner and to engineering education and received one of the INCOSE Outstanding Service Awards in 2018.
 Wheaton also received the INCOSE Foundation Kossiakoff Award for best systems engineering research in 2018.
 She is one of the leaders in the Empowering Women Leaders in Systems Engineering (EWLSE) working group.
-Wheaton has been a member of the Corporate Advisory Board representing Aerospace from 2006 – 2009 and from 2015 to the current time.
-She has held leadership roles for the 2014 and 2017 Conference on Systems Engineering Research (CSER) to include the Technical Program Committee and Conference Management.
+Wheaton has been a member of the INCOSE Corporate Advisory Board representing Aerospace from 2006 – 2009 and from 2015 - 2020.
+She has held leadership roles for the 2014, 2017 and 2020 Conference on Systems Engineering Research (CSER) to include the Technical Program Committee and Conference Management.

 Wheaton is also a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and is an active member of the organization’s technical committees on economics and systems engineering.
 A Fellow and Life Member of the Society of Women Engineers (SWE) and a past President of the Los Angeles Chapter, Wheaton has taken on high-profile leadership positions for SWE both locally and nationally.
 She is also a Senior Member of IEEE, and an active member of the IEEE Systems, Man and Cybernetics (SMC) Society.
 She is the recipient of several awards for her contributions to these Societies.